ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Step 1: Writing user stories

 All tasks related to a project should be tracked through user stories.
-A good to way to think about user stories is that it is a high-level requirement card.
+A good way to think about user stories is that it is a high-level requirement card.
 A user story can be used to represent a technical requirement, a use case, a usage requirement or even chores the development team needs to complete.
 [Pivotal Tracker](https://www.pivotaltracker.com) gives you the ability to create 4 different types of stories:

 1. Feature
 2. Bug